romaindso/react-feature-flags/README.md

 ```

 #### when all flags are required
-You can use the `exactFlags` props when you require every `authorizedFlags` to be active before rendering something.
+You can use the `exactFlags` props when you require all flag specified by `authorizedFlags` to be active before rendering something.

 ```javascript